-- If we have to replace kitchen units or parts of a unit, such as the worktop, drawer or door, we will try to match the colour and style, but this is often not possible. - If you install a washing machine, dishwasher or tumble drier, you are responsible for providing the water supply, waste or vent connections if there are none already fitted.
+- If you, a member of your family or a visitor cause damage and we have to repair it, you will have to pay the cost of the repair. - If we have to replace kitchen units or parts of a unit, such as the worktop, drawer or door, we will try to match the colour and style, but this is often not possible. - If you install a washing machine, dishwasher or tumble drier, you are responsible for providing the water supply, waste or vent connections if there are none already fitted.
 You must get our permission to do this work.
 Once they are installed, we will carry out repairs to these connections, but you are responsible for repairs to the appliances and for any blockages.